The Self Hosted Difference

 Web-hosting and a custom web application can save you thousands while promoting flexibility and control of your operational process.

 Hosting is really more about personal taste now days.
 Most hosts are very competitive and offer outstanding deals.
-Bluehost, Media Temple, GoDaddy, and HostGator are all good options.
-I can personally recommend Bluehost, since I have been using them since 2006.
-You can click on their logo to see if they have a plan that fits in your budget.
+Digital Ocean, Linode, Media Temple, GoDaddy, Bluehost, and HostGator, just to name a few, are all good options depending on your level of experience and your desired intent.